Outerlight

 Outerlight Limited was a British video game developer based in Edinburgh.
 The company was incorporated by Christopher "Chris" Peck, Ailsa Jeannette Bates and Edward "Ed" Wilson, at the United Kingdom's Companies House, on 10 March 2003.

+History

-Their first game was The Ship, a mod for Half-Life, released for free in 2004.
+The company's first game was The Ship, a mod for Half-Life, released for free in 2004.
 The game was reworked as a standalone title, under the name The Ship: Murder Party, and released commercially, independently via Steam, in July 2006.
 Peck described the time of The Ships development as "a costly and soul destroying two years chasing publishing deals and failing".
 Retail versions of the game were distributed by Merscom and Mindscape in North America and Europe, respectively.

 A sequel to the game, The Ship 2, was announced to be in development in September 2007.
 The game was briefly known as Hollywood Murder Party, and was announced as Bloody Good Time, published by Ubisoft, in September 2010.
 Shortly prior to the game's October 2010 release, Peck announced that all of Outerlight's staff, except for him, had been laid off, and the offices vacated.
 Peck remained with the company as managing director and kept it trading using ongoing sales from The Ship: Murder Party, hoping that the upcoming income from Bloody Good Time would help re-establish the company.
 Although no further news came from Outerlight, with the website having shut down, the studio is believed to have closed completely sometime in 2010.